1 Background and Purpose

 (d) an associate;

-(e) a contractor (any individual who supplies goods or services whether paid or unpaid);
+(e) a contractor, consultant, service provider or volunteer (any individual who supplies goods or services whether paid or unpaid);

 (g) a relative of a person referred to in any of paragraphs (a) to (f) above; or

 (h) a dependent of any individual referred to in any of the paragraphs (a) to (f) to above, or of such individual's spouse.

 Whistleblower means an Eligible Person who makes a disclosure in the manner set out in this Policy about Reportable Conduct.